jasonbarbee/dnac-bulk/README.md

 * Merges 24 to 48 port switch port in the CSV for combining (2) 24 port switches to a 48.
 * Exports Virtual Networks and Address pools.
 * Renames FastEthernet0/XX to GigabitEthernetX/0/XX based on the stack parameter passed.
-* Locates a MAC address system wide in DNA.
+* Locates a MAC address or any partial mac system wide in DNA.

 # Setup Python for DNAC-Bulk Tools
 Install Python 3 and Libraries